mtakanen/train-etl/analytics/README.md

-# Serverless train arrival time predictions
+# Train arrival time predictions

-Reads historical train arrival data from DynamoDB table and makes simple prediction of arrival time based on given train and station.
+Lambda function reads historical train arrival data from a DynamoDB table and makes simple prediction of arrival time for given train and station.

 AWS services used: